 There is a short, but somewhat perilous walk down to a viewing platform.
 While not very long, the hike does require a moderate fitness level, steady footing, and using guide ropes.

 Soco Falls is about an hour away from Asheville, for those willing to go slightly further afield.
-Mingo Falls, which is also in the Cherokee Reservation, is nearby as well.
+Mingo Falls, which is also on the Cherokee Reservation, is nearby as well.

-A literal roadside attraction, Sunburst Falls actually flows underneath the Forest Heritage National Scenic Byway.
+A literal roadside attraction, Sunburst Falls actually flows underneath the Forest Heritage National Scenic Byway (Hwy 215).